sumanprasad007/my_blogs/cldwngc6c000009l1ai49coh7.md

 # Streamline Your Python Development with AWS DevOps

+## Step-by-step guide

-Step-by-step guide for implementing Continuous Integration for a Python application using AWS DevOps tools:
+For implementing Continuous Integration for a Python application using AWS DevOps tools:

 1. **Create an AWS account:** If you don't already have an AWS account, create one by visiting the AWS website and signing up for a new account.